ethersphere/bee-docs/docs/learn/faq.md

 ##### How do I get the node's wallet's private key (use-case for Desktop app)?

-You can find your private key in:

-/Users/username/Library/Application Support/Swarm Desktop/data-dir/swarm.key

-### Key Management

-##### How do I get the node's wallet's private key (use-case for Desktop app)?

-You can find your private key in:

-/Users/username/Library/Application Support/Swarm Desktop/data-dir/swarm.key
+See the [backup section](/docs/bee/working-with-bee/backups/) for more info.

 ##### How do I import the swarm private key to metamask?

-You can import the `swarm.key` json file in MetaMask using the password you have set in your bee config file.
+You can import the `swarm.key` json file in MetaMask using your password file or the password you have set in your bee config file.

-##### Where can I find the password?
+##### Where can I find my password?

-You can find the password in the confing.yaml file in:
+You can find the password in the root of your data directory.
+See the [backup section](/docs/bee/working-with-bee/backups/) for more info.

-`/Users/username/Library/Application Support/Swarm Desktop/confing.yaml`

 ## Connectivity